MAFA: Managing False Negatives for Vision-Language Pre-training: Experimental Results

 \subsection{Data and experimental settings}

-In our training process, we utilized four datasets (MS-COCO \cite{(MS-COCO)lin2014microsoft}, Visual Genome \cite{(VG)krishna2017visual}, Conceptual Captions \cite{(CC)sharma2018conceptual}, and SBU Captions \cite{(SBU)ordonez2011im2text}) with a total of 4M unique images and 5M image-text pairs, as proposed by ALBEF \cite{(ALBEF)li2021align} and UNITER \cite{(UNITER)chen2020uniter}.
-Based on this dataset, we constructed two different versions of dataset: The first version is the original ``4M-Noisy'' dataset and the second version is the ``4M-Clean'' dataset, where a synthetically generated dataset from BLIP is used.
-For a fair comparison with 4M-Noisy, unlike BLIP which uses the integrated set of synthetically generated dataset and filtered web dataset, we mainly use a synthetically generated set.
-Thus, the total number of image and text pairs of 4M-Noisy and 4M-Clean is almost the same.
-More details on constructing 4M-Clean dataset are in S.M.
+During our training process, we utilize four datasets (MS-COCO \cite{(IRTR)lin2014microsoft}, Visual Genome \cite{(VG)krishna2017visual}, Conceptual Captions \cite{(CC)sharma2018conceptual}, and SBU Captions \cite{(SBU)ordonez2011im2text}) with a total of 4M unique images (5M image-text pairs), as proposed by ALBEF \cite{(ALBEF)li2021align} and UNITER \cite{(UNITER)chen2020uniter}.
+We refer to this collective dataset as the ``4M-Noisy'' dataset due to a significant number of captions that offer either incomplete or incorrect descriptions, which can be seen as false positives.
+To analyze the impact of our approach in handling false negatives relative to the effect of removing false positives, we construct an additional same-sized training set named ``4M-Clean'' which is composed of clean image-text pairs, refined by the BLIP captioner \cite{(BLIP)li2022blip}.
+Note that all the models are pre-trained with the ``4M-Noisy'' unless specifically stated as ``4M-Clean'' in our results table below.
+Further details on constructing the 4M-Clean dataset are in S.M.

-Following ALBEF, our model architecture involves utilizing a 12-layer vision transformer ViT-B/16 \cite{(VIT)dosovitskiy2020image} with 86 million parameters as the image encoder, which we pre-trained on ImageNet-1k \cite{(imagenet1K)touvron2021training} and initialized with its weights.
-For both the text encoder and the multi-modal encoder, we employed a 6-layer Transformer with the first six layers and the last six layers of BERT-base \cite{(BERT)devlin2018bert}, respectively, which has a total of 123.7 million parameters.
-We omit the momentum encoder.
-For Con-D, we use the exact same model architecture as the training model.
-We also used the same data augmentation method used by ALBEF and trained our model for 20 epochs using 4 NVIDIA A100 GPUs.
-Furthermore, unless otherwise noted, we set $B = 96$ and $M = 4800$ for GRIT.
-For all other hyper-parameter settings, we follow GRIT-VLP \cite{(GRIT-VLP)byun2022grit}.
-More details on the dataset, training procedures, and hyper-parameters are in S.M.
+Following ALBEF, we adopt our image encoder as a 12-layer Vision Transformer \cite{(VIT)dosovitskiy2020image} with 86 million parameters, pre-trained on ImageNet-1k \cite{(imagenet1K)touvron2021training}.
+Both the text and multi-modal encoders utilize a 6-layer Transformer \cite{(attention)vaswani2017attention}, initializing the former with the first 6 layers and the latter with the last 6 layers of BERT-base model (123.7M parameters) \cite{(BERT)devlin2018bert}.
+We use the same data augmentation method used in ALBEF and train our model for 20 epochs using 4 NVIDIA A100 GPUs, but excluding the momentum encoder in ALBEF.
+For \textit{Con-D}, we use the exact same model architecture as the training model.
+Unless otherwise noted, we set $B = 96$ and $M = 4800$ for GRIT sampling, and for all other hyper-parameter settings, we follow GRIT-VLP \cite{(GRIT-VLP)byun2022grit}.
+More details on the dataset, training, and hyperparameters are in S.M.